ChrisPenner/ChrisPenner.github.io/site/drafts/test-patterns.md

 Let's jump into testing it!
 To do so we'll need to make `TestM` an instance of `MonadCli` too!
 Now that we have multiple concerns going on I'm going to use a shared state and add some lenses to make working with everything a bit easier.
-It's a little set up up-front, but from now on adding additional functionality should be pretty straight-forward!
+It's a bit of set-up up-front, but from now on adding additional functionality should be pretty straight-forward!

 ```haskell